Four Ways to Protect Your Money from Online Banking Fraud

 Both account takeover and application fraud are bad news.
 They can cause long-term financial and legal problems for individuals, brands, and businesses.

 Credit and debit card fraud occur when a bad actor gets access to your payment information (Card #, CVV, etc) – versus your login information (username and password).

-It is another extremely common type of consumer fraud and can result in equally negative outcomes – erroneous charges, withdrawn cash and stolen personal data.
+It is another extremely common type of consumer fraud and can result in equally negative outcomes – erroneous charges and withdrawn cash.

 Common fraud methods

 Thanks to modern tech there are endless ways that criminals can access your information.
-Here are a few common ways that victims get their financial information stolen…
+Here are a few common ways that victims have their financial information stolen…

 Phishing, Vishing, Smishing, & Pharming